Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ .Scaling/Legacy Tools (Supervisor, Pyenv, Pipenv, Poetry, PM2 ecosystem)/Process Manager - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 Copy down these paths (PID run path, logging path, and test temp path for testing supervisor works) to wherever you keep track of important account information for your web host / VPS / dedicated services

 8. Lets test if Supervisor have the ability to restart processes and keep them running
 - Make sure your app settings have `/tmp/test.sh` and `/tmp/`, as command and directory, respectively.
+The idea is that the directory is the folder of the sh file (the command).
-- Create that test.sh file with this combined one-liner that echos to that filepath and allows permissions:
+- Create and setup that test.sh file to allow execution permissions:

 ```
+touch /tmp/test.sh
-sudo echo '#!/bin/bash' >> /tmp/test.sh; echo 'echo "hi";' >> /tmp/test.sh; chown -R root:root /tmp/test.sh; sudo chmod 0775 /tmp/test.sh
+sudo echo '#!/bin/bash' >> /tmp/test.sh
+echo 'echo "hi";' >> /tmp/test.sh
+chown -R root:root /tmp/test.sh
+sudo u+x /tmp/test.sh
 ```

-8. Run supervisor in the foreground:
+9. Run supervisor in the foreground:

 Please notice we add `-n` at the end which stands for nodaemon (no background spirit) If you have to adjust the filepaths, the first filepath is the main settings file and the second path is the supervisor logging file (not the app logging file)